czegiati/Analyzer/README.md

 </ul>

+Before using it, you must call Analyzer.registerRestrictions(...) static method in order to register it!

 <p1><b>PROTOTYPE FEATURES</b></p1>

 There is only one feature that is under evaluation: the parser.
 When implemented, you are be able to parse any markup language, just like you can do it with xml.